Skip to content

 GitHub Actions

-A complete workflow that syncs skills before your CI jobs run:
+A complete workflow that syncs resources before your CI jobs run:

 on: [push, pull_request]